 — For Standard VM and Bare Metal instances, billing pauses on the stop state.

 — For HPC, High I/O Bare Metal, Dense I/O Bare Metal and VM instances, billing continues until the Instance is terminated

 Next, we discussed the Compute Images, and here is a high-level overview of the same.

 Images are used to launch Instances (Compute) in OCI.
-You specify which image to use when launching an instance and it is the image which determines the operating system and other software for an Instance.
+You specify which image to use when launching an instance and it is the image that determines the operating system and other software for an Instance.
 Images that can be used to launch new instances are of the following types: